astgermain/Boomer-Naturals-Main/frontend/README.md

 ## Gatsby Basics

 - Static site generator that still supports dynamic and interactive content.
-- Uses Node, GraphQL, and React
+- Uses Node, GraphQL, and React.
 - Primary benefits are speed, security, and developer experience
 - A wide range of community development and plugins.